 The lover archetype

 The lover archetype embodies sensuality, presence, and creativity.
-Her life force energy is magnetic (to both men and women), charismatic and she has an appeal that’s irresistible.
+Her life force energy is magnetic (to both men and women), charismatic and she has an irresistible appeal.

 This archetype lives in the present moment.
 Her senses are alive and attuned to the here and now.
 She cherishes contact with her beloved (whatever form that takes) and craves deep connection.
 This is where her senses are heightened, and through them, she offers the kind of intimacy and closeness that can catalyze profound healing.